pascalSvet/try-zipy-svet-clone/svet-zipy/svet-zipy/svet_test_cases.md

 - wrong password - longer than 100 chars
 - wrong password - empty
 - sign up with unchecked terms of use
-- sign up with incorrect email and password, entered by the user !!!entered by user!!!
+- sign up with incorrect email and password, entered by the user !!!user input required!!!
 </p>
 </details>